 Pebble House is owned and run by escaping Londoners Simon and Andrea Copper.
 It was renovated over 18 months and opened for guests again in April 2013 as it ran as a busy B&B under three previous owners for 44 years.
 Pebble House was built in 1933 and was then called Southcliffe with the addition in 2018, of our beautiful Little Pebble House

 Simon worked in cars all his life before the career change and most notably Mercedes Benz, Corporate, for 22 years.
 He was born and lived in South London, where his dad (who was a cook at the Royal Naval College in Greenwich, London) taught him to cook, he then moved to Kent.
 Andrea has had a varied career path, from a Professional Ballroom & Latin American Dancer & Teacher, Publican, UK Recruitment & HR Manager for an International group, Spa Manager for a 5* Hotel group in London, worked for a very notable person in the public eye, Marketing Manager for Multi National Company, Senior Recruitment Consultant, Tutor Trainer within the Fitness Industry, Business Manager for an Architects practice and her last job, as a Business Manager for a National Charity in Central London where she lived for 26 years.

-Pebble House boutique bed and breakfast, was re-designed to take full advantage of the jaw dropping views with a marine style frontage and walls of glass, offering six boutique, luxury bedrooms for Self-Catering guests and 3 bedrooms for B&B guests, creating an innovative and luxurious Guest House with THE most amazing and ever changing panoramic views of the sea, historic Chapel Point and beyond out to the Eddystone Lighthouse.
-Situated right on the South West Coastal Path for extraordinary walks and on the National Cycle Trail for, at times, challenging cycle ride and a mere 7-10 minute stroll, up a short but steep hill, of the working fishing port of Mevagissey, where fresh fish is landed daily.
+Pebble House was re-designed to take full advantage of the breathtaking views with a marine style frontage and walls of glass, offering up to six boutique, luxury bedrooms for Self-Catering guests and 3 bedrooms for B&B guests, creating an innovative and luxurious house with THE most amazing and ever changing panoramic views of the sea, historic Chapel Point and beyond out to the Eddystone Lighthouse.

 We look forward to welcoming you to Pebble House to enjoy THE house with THE views and turning your moments into memories.